Causal Inference and Data Fusion in Econometrics: Transportability of Causal Knowledge

 Transportability theory thereby enables the research community to devise an effective strategy for leveraging the entire evidence base that exists related to a specific problem.
 Causal knowledge obtained by an individual experiment does not need to, and should not, be regarded in isolation.
 Rather, it contributes to a larger body of empirical work that can be recombined to tackle entirely new policy problems, which were unimagined at the time of the original study.
 In combination with undergoing efforts to make more data sets openly available, transportability techniques thus bear the potential to save on discipline-wide data collection costs and to render causal inference a truly collective endeavor.\footnote{Other contributions to transportability theory have been made by \citet{Correa2019a}, who develop adjustment criteria for generalizing experimental findings in the presence of selection bias (see Section \ref{sec_selection}), and \citet{Lee2020}, who present a general treatment of transportability theory, unifying several of the techniques discussed in this section.
-More recently, these results have been extended to cover stochastic interventions, where the \emph{sigma calculus}, a generalization of the do-calculus, has been introduced \citep{correa2020calculus}, and used to solve stochastic-transportability \citep{NEURIPS2020_7b497aa1}.}
+Furthermore, these results have been extended to cover stochastic interventions, where the \emph{sigma calculus}, a generalization of the do-calculus, has been introduced (\citealp{correa2020calculus}), and used to solve stochastic-transportability (\citealp{NEURIPS2020_7b497aa1}).
+More recently, these results were generalized for the case of transporting nested counterfactual from an arbitrary combination of observational and experimental distributions (\citealp{Correa2022}).}